carlos-bologna/atari-ppo/README.md

 # Play Atari with Reinforcement Learning using Proximal Policy Optimization (PPO)

 Let's use [PPO](https://openai.com/blog/openai-baselines-ppo) from OpenAI to play Atari, a famous video game from 80's.
-AGAIN.

-So, it spend a long time since I first created this codes, but, at tha time, I didn't spend mutch time in documentation, then, I decided to run those scripts again and write some comments about it.
+So, it spend a long time since I first created these codes, but, at that time, I didn't spend mutch effort in documentation, then, I decided to run the scripts again and write some comments about it.

-Note: if you already tried to run some old Python after some time, time enough to Python change its version, you already know that the idea above will not work.
+If you already tried to run some old Python program after some time, time enough to Python change its version, you already know that the idea above will not work.

-So, let`s put these code to work.
-Again!
+So, let`s put these code to work, again!

 I decided to work in a solution to avoid the same problem in the future.
 Of course, Docker was my first shot.
+This is because, besides Python libraries, you need to install others packages to make OpenAI Gym run smoothly.

 # Setup

 All the command is based in Linux.
-Sorry (or not)
+Sorry (or not).

 ## GPU
 Since we are using GPU to accelerate the model train process, make sure all GPU drivers in your computer is fine.
-You can do that with the command
+You can do that with the command:

 ```
 $ nvidia-smi